ruforavishnu/WesBos-Javascript-Challenge/readme.md

 (v) handle volume bar seeking
 (vi) handle playback speed changing.
 (vii) show correct play/pause button depending upon video playing or pausing.

+Commit#11  - Key Event Detection (Konami Code)

+Things learnt
+1. Learnt how to activate a key sequence to enable cheat code type settings in the browser
+2. Accomplished a childhood dream of creating a cheatcode sequence that sounded super cool Now , when you press r f r then Shift+Enter Key then Ctrl+Alt+L, a secret code activation takes place then after that when you type in v i s h n u, the cheat code gets activated and shows you 'welcome to the portal Mr Vishnu Ajit' in the console!
+Uber Cool !!

+Commit#12  - Day 13 - Slide In to Scroll

+Things learnt
+1. Learnt how to use a debounce function
+2. Learnt how to detect if the image on screen is actually visible in the window
+3. Learnt how to dynamically add a css class on an html element
+4. Learnt how to dynamically remove a css class on an html element